avi892nash/LaungeTest/memory-bank/activeContext.md

             - Implemented predefined amenity selection using checkboxes.
             - Handles form submission, including `FormData` for file uploads and API calls to `/api/integrate-offer`.
             - Includes basic response message display.
-        - `components/ViewMerchants.tsx`: React component for viewing merchants and offers.
+        - `components/ViewPartners.tsx`: React component for viewing partners and offers.
-            - Implemented state for offers, merchants, loading, and errors.
+            - Implemented state for offers, partners, loading, and errors.
             - Fetches data from `/api/offers`.
-            - Groups offers by merchant and displays a clickable list.
+            - Groups offers by partner and displays a clickable list.
-            - Displays details for a selected merchant.
+            - Displays details for a selected partner.
     - **Styling:**
         - Copied CSS from `partner-frontend_backup/style.css` to `partner-backend/partner-frontend/src/index.css`.
         - Imported `index.css` in `main.tsx` to apply global styles.